The Biodiversity Jamboree

 FREE (donations welcome at the door)

-Tickets required for keynote program (see below)
+Tickets required for keynote program (SOLD OUT)

 Celebrate birds, bugs, plants, pollinators, and all the other creatures that call Vermont home in this summer nature festival for all ages!
 North Branch Nature Center and the Vermont Center for Ecostudies are co-presenting this day full of field outings, nature exhibits, kids activities, live songbirds and raptors, music, food, art, and more!
 Explore the woods and meadows, and bring your discoveries to our naturalist-staffed laboratory tent equipped with microscopes, guides, and specimens.
 Learn how to get involved in community science research, and find out what you can do to protect biodiversity in your own backyard or community.

 Keynote Program: Nature’s Best Hope by Doug Tallamy

 4:30 - 5:30 pm presentation (downtown) and 5:30 - 7:00 happy hour (at NBNC)

 Tickets required for keynote - SOLD OUT

 **UPDATE** Due to high demand, the keynote presentation will take place downtown at the Pavilion Auditorium at 109 State Street.
 Public parking along State Street.
 Happy hour reception will follow at North Branch Nature Center.